 Some slaves were traded through Gorée – approximately 200 – 500 every year, but this was much less than in many other African trade posts.

 Creoles had links to other groups of Creoles across the ocean, especially influential were some women – signares.
 Often signares were offsprings of slave traders and young African girls – wannabe slaves who were released when they became pregnant.
-Signares were active in slave trade and other kinds of trade, they owned ships and houses, they set trends in fashion and entertainment.
+Signares were active in the slave trade and other kinds of trade, they owned ships and houses, they set trends in fashion and entertainment.

 Decline and transformation into tourist city